-A Farm Girl in the Making participates in multiple affiliate programs and is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program which is linked to Amazon.com and other affiliated sites.
-This allows for us to make a small amount of money on goods you purchase at no extra charge to you.
-For that we, thank you!
+A Farm Girl in the Making participates in multiple affiliate programs.
+She also participates in the Amazon Services LLC Associates Program, an affiliate advertising program linked to Amazon.com and other affiliated sites.
+This allows us to make a small amount of money on goods you purchase at no extra charge.
+For that, we thank you!

 Living the homesteading life allows for great treasures, and believe it or not, rendering lard is one of those treasures.